ibm-cloud-docs/containers/cs_tutorials.md

 1. As a prerequisite for the {{site.data.keyword.containershort_notm}} plug-in, install the [{{site.data.keyword.Bluemix_notm}} CLI ![External link icon](../icons/launch-glyph.svg "External link icon")](https://clis.ng.bluemix.net/ui/home.html).
 To run {{site.data.keyword.Bluemix_notm}} CLI commands, use the prefix `ic`.
 2. Follow the prompts to select an account and an {{site.data.keyword.Bluemix_notm}} organization.
 Clusters are specific to an account, but are independent from an {{site.data.keyword.Bluemix_notm}} organization or space.

 4. Install the {{site.data.keyword.containershort_notm}} plug-in to create Kubernetes clusters and manage worker nodes.
-To run {{site.data.keyword.containershort_notm}} plug-in commands, use the prefix `ic cs`.
+To run {{site.data.keyword.containershort_notm}} plug-in commands, use the prefix `ibmcloud cs`.

     ```
     ic plugin install container-service -r Bluemix